Mirdarthos/manjaro-update-helper/README.md

 ***

 After spending quite some time on the [Manjaro forum](https://forum.manjaro.org/) I started noticing a pattern when updates happen.
 Usually after the update, when support is being asked, the people trying to help always have to request the same information.
 Hence me thinking that it can be scripted, seeing as it's so repetative.
-Also, if the information reqqueested is present before the first person replies, it should cut the support time considerably, since then there is no need for back-and-forth for basic things.
+Also, if the information requested is present before the first person replies, it should cut the support time considerably, since then there is no need for back-and-forth for basic things.

 Couple that with a desire to learn bash, and viola!
 I saw an opportunity to contribute, both to my favorite Linux distribution as well as myself.